RedisLabs/redislabs-docs/content/rv/how-to/creating-aws-user-redis-enterprise-vpc.md

 1. Click **Next: Review**.
 1. Click **Create user**.
 1. Download the user credentials and store them in a secure location.

-## Important

-We will use the provided credentials to provision the necessary resources and configure your AWS environment.
-Please refrain from:
-1. Making manual configuration changes to provisioned resources (such as security group)
-2. Manually stopping/terminating provisioned instances

-Performing any of the above will deny us from operating and managing your database.